 At the Detroit Zoo

-As the name suggests, these tree pythons are green in color, with broken vertebral stripes that are white or dull yellow.
+As the name suggests, green tree pythons are green in color, with broken vertebral stripes that are white or dull yellow.
 Some also have blue, white or yellow spots.
-These green tree pythons have eight to fifteen thermosensory (heat sensitive) pits around their mouths that help them to detect infrared heat from warm-blooded prey.
+Green tree pythons have eight to fifteen thermosensory (heat sensitive) pits around their mouths that help them to detect infrared heat from warm-blooded prey.

 The green tree python lures its food by sitting very still on a branch and dangling its tail.
 Curious about the wiggling tail, the prey gets close enough for a strike.